BIG IMPACT—PROVEN RESULTS

-National Research has shown that positive relationships between Littles and their Bigs have a direct and measurable impact on children’s lives.
+Our Mentoring Programs prove that a positive relationship between Littles and their Bigs have a direct and measurable impact on youth's lives.
 By participating in our programs, Little Brothers/Sisters are:

 - More confident in their schoolwork performance

 - Able to get along better with their families

 - 46% less likely to begin using illegal drugs